iwinulose/whisper-flow-frontend/README.md

 When you first open the frontend, your browser will ask for microphone permission.
 Click "Allow" to enable real-time transcription.

 ## Usage

+### Server Configuration

+The frontend automatically connects to `localhost:8181` by default.
+You can change the server settings in several ways:

+1. **URL Parameters**: Add `?host=192.168.1.100&port=9000` to the URL
+2. **UI Settings**: Click the "Settings" button in the status bar to configure hostname and port
+3. **Code Constants**: Edit the `DEFAULT_SERVER_CONFIG` in `scripts/config.js`

+The configuration panel automatically appears if the initial connection fails.

 ### Real-time Recording